-- 1.27 Modelled call numbers have also been used to assess the level of emergency jobs for the first response assessment. - 1.28 The GD17 assessment assumes that the proportion of calls in each category will remain the same as in the company submission and that the target reduction applied to emergency call numbers will therefore reduce the number of calls that result in a job. - 1.29 Emergency job numbers have been aligned with the modelled call numbers on this basis.
+- 1.27 Modelled call numbers have also been used to assess the level of emergency jobs for the first response assessment. - 1.28 The GD17 assessment assumes that if the proportion of calls in each category remains the same, the target reduction applied to emergency call numbers would reduce the number of calls that result in a job. - 1.29 Emergency job numbers have been aligned with the modelled call numbers on this basis.
 Unit rates have then been applied to determine an appropriate allowance for GD17.